[QODBC-Online] How to create Link Server with MS SQL 2005/2008/2012 32-bit Using QODBC Online/QRemote

-Run SQL Server Management Studio, you'd better choose the SQL Server Authentication and then input right name password.
+Run SQL Server Management Studio.
+You'd better choose SQL Server Authentication and input the correct name and password.

 Provide the "New Linked Server" information

-On Clicking OK, it will start establishing a connection to QuickBooks Online,The Linked server will beshown under “Linked Server” Category.
+On Clicking OK, it will start establishing a connection to QuickBooks Online,The Linked server will be shown under the "Linked Server" Category.

 Configure MSDASQL (Microsoft OLE DB Provider for ODBC Drivers)

-Dynamic parameter should be checked to allow parameter queries.
-Level zero only should be checked to allow four-part naming to work.
-Allow InProcess should be checked to help performance.
-Non transacted updates should be checked if you want to be able to update QuickBooks data.
+The dynamic parameter should be checked to allow parameter queries.
+Level zero only should be limited to enable four-part naming to work.
+Allow InProcess should be restricted to help performance.
+Non-transacted updates should be reviewed if you want to be able to update QuickBooks data.
 Index as access path should be checked to help performance.
-Disallow adhoc accesses should be unchecked to allow OPENQUERY to function.
+Disallow Adhoc accesses should be unchecked to allow OPENQUERY to function.

 QODBC Online/QRemote is ready to use with SQL Server/Linked Server